thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 It's only a few lines.

-And it doesn't matter much,
-at the end of the day.
+And the joke doesn't matter much, at the end of the day.

 But the story of it matters,
 to get us thinking about
 the Old Things in a timeless,
-and human, and irreverent sort of way.
+and human, and irreverently
+reverent eternal sort of way.

 Now, I should explain the gift.